GalKJ/Limio_wordle_take_home_challenge_FAC26/README.md

 ---

-## A take home challenge for [Limio](https://www.limio.com/) that breaks [Wordle](https://www.nytimes.com/games/wordle/index.html) into user stories and reproduces some of those user stories :puzzle:
+## A take home challenge for [Limio](https://www.limio.com/) that breaks [Wordle](https://www.nytimes.com/games/wordle/index.html) into user stories and reproduces some of those user stories.

 ---